marvinschmitt/marvinschmitt-dot-com/content/post/2022-05-20-hello-world/index.md

 BTW: The top banner is a stock photo.
 If I ever produce code that looks anything like this dense mess, please remind me to quit programming forever.

 As pretty much every aspiring early career researcher, I am obviously planning to publish valuable, insightful, and thought-provoking blog posts regularly.
-See you in ~~tomorrow~~ ~~next week~~ ~~in a month~~ at some time for the first actual post.
+See you ~~tomorrow~~ ~~next week~~ ~~in a month~~ at some time for the first actual post.
 Cheers!